criteo/criteo-api-python-sdk/sdks/marketingsolutions_preview/docs/ProductsCustomBatchRequestEntry.md

 # ProductsCustomBatchRequestEntry

-A batch entry encoding a single non-batch products request.
+A product event for a batch request.

 ## Properties
 Name | Type | Description | Notes